LunarG/VulkanSamples/loader/LoaderAndLayerInterface.md

 beyond the scope of this document.
 However, the name and versioning of the Vulkan loader library is specified so an app can link to the correct Vulkan ABI library version.
-Vulkan versioning is such that ABI backwards compatibility is guaranteed for all versions with the same major number (eg 1.0 and 1.1).
+Vulkan versioning is such that ABI backwards compatibility is guaranteed for all versions with the same major number (e.g. 1.0 and 1.1).
 On Windows, the loader library encodes the ABI version in its name such that multiple ABI incompatible versions of the loader can peacefully coexist on a given system.
-The vulkan loader library key name is “vulkan-&lt;ABI version&gt;”.
+The Vulkan loader library file name is “vulkan-&lt;ABI version&gt;.dll”.
 For example, for Vulkan version 1.X on Windows the library filename is vulkan-1.dll.
 And this library file can typically be found in the windows/system32 directory.